-Parcels containing at least seven acres at the time of a minor land division may be so divided into one or more single lots of 2.5 acres minimum size, with a density not to exceed one unit per 3.5 acres, by a Certified Survey Map (CSM) complying with the Town's Land Division Ordinance and Chapter 236, Wis.
-Stats.
+Parcels containing at least 7 acres at the time of a minor land division may be so divided into one or more single lots of 2.5 acres minimum size, with a density not to exceed 1 unit per 3.5 acres, by a Certified Survey Map (CSM) complying with the Town's land division ordinance and Chapter 236 of the Wisconsin statutes.

-As part of the land division approval process, the applicant shall identify and map all existing site and adjacent natural environmental and cultural features as listed in Section 4.03 - II, E, 1.
+As part of the land division approval process, the applicant shall identify and map all existing site and adjacent natural environmental and cultural features as listed in Section 4.03 - II, E 1(a).
 To the greatest extent possible, those significant environmental and cultural resources identified for preservation by the Plan Commission and Town Board or other relevant sections of this or other ordinances shall be protected during any subsequent land division, development, or construction activities.